piotrekzd/automation-bootcamp-hw01/README.md

 ## Setup
 Clone this repository.
-Run `yarn` in the root directory to install all dependecies.
+Run `yarn install` in the root directory to install all dependecies.

 ## Tests
 Run `yarn test` to check the command output.